hereon-GEMS/P61AToolkit/docs/_sources/installation/index.rst.txt

 Download binaries
 *****************

-A pre-compiled version of the Viewer that requires no installation will be provided with its first release.
+A pre-compiled version of the Viewer that requires no installation can be found `here <https://github.com/P61A-software/P61AToolkit/releases/tag/Viewer>`_.
-For the moment we recommend you use the source code of P61A Toolkit.

 .. _install-from-source: